jspecht3/pixi-tutorial/README.md

 pixi init
 ```
 ### Introduction to `pixi.toml`
 Initializing a `pixi` project creates a `pixi.toml`, which gives an overview of the project.
-Inside this file is where you can add github actions and add more platforms.
-A freshly initialized `pixi.toml` file on a linux machine will look similair to this file:
+Inside this file, you can configure your project with changes such as: adding github actions and support for more platforms.
+On a Linux machine, a fresh `pixi.toml` will look like this:
 ```
 [project]
 name = "pixi-example"